llaollao, the Spanish frozen yoghurt brand that is a huge hit in Malaysia

 llaollao is also present in other Asian countries such as Indonesia, the Philippines, Vietnam, Saudi Arabia, Myanmar and Brunei.

-"Asia has become the second most important market for llaollao, and not only because of our presence in terms of points of sale, for example In the coming months we plan to open 20 new stores (six in Malaysia and eight in the Philippines), but also because we have positioned ourselves as a leisure option in itself thanks to the quality of our product, our brand spirit and llaollao's ability to adapt to each market with its different culture and habits," Espinosa added.
+"Asia has become the second most important market for llaollao, and not only because of our presence in terms of points of sale (in the coming months we plan to reach 130 stores in Malaysia) but also because we have positioned ourselves as a leisure option in itself thanks to the quality of our product, our brand spirit and llaollao's ability to adapt to each market with its different culture and habits," Espinosa added.

 llaollao has already sold more than 100 million tubs around the world and has more than 320 points of sale worldwide.